-A typical day starts around 7am with breakfast and hot drinks.
-If a long climb is planned, you may find yourself awake just before sunrise.
+A typical day starts around 6am with breakfast and hot drinks.
+If an exposed crossing or summit attempt is planned, you may find yourself awake just before sunrise.
 While water is heating you will most likely be preparing for the days' adventures.
 You will play an integral part of the expedition team by setting up camp, cooking meals, or carrying a portion of the group gear.
 You may be leader of the day, responsible for planning the day, accomplishing objectives, or facilitating a lesson plan.

 The day's activities will vary depending on weather, location, and progression of the course.
-We may work on developing your technical skills set, learn about different leadership styles, or get an alpine start and climb a large peak in the area.
+We may work on developing your technical skills set, learn about different leadership styles, or get an early start and summit a 18,000 foot peak in the Andes.
 Regardless of the day's activities, it will be full of learning and adventure.

-Dinner could be anything from thanksgiving to pasta, to backcountry pizza.
+Dinner could be anything from thanksgiving to pasta, to local Argentine fare.
 Students often walk away from our courses with a newfound love for cooking good and original food.

-The day will finish with a debrief session where we'll discuss the day's events, what you learned, and how you'll be able to use your newfound skills in the near future.
+The day will finish with a debrief session where we'll discuss the days' events, what you learned, and how you'll be able to use your newfound skills in the near future.